akshaychauhan-ac/front-end/css/README.md

 		id selector
 		class selector

-	2) Specificity - Think of specificity as a score/rank that determines which style declarations are ultimately applied to an element.
+	2) Specificity -
+		Think of specificity as a score/rank that determines which style declarations are ultimately applied to an element.
 		Start at 0, add 1000 for style attribute, add 100 for each ID, add 10 for each attribute, class or pseudo-class, add 1 for each element name or pseudo-element.
-		1. Equal specificity: the latest rule counts h1 {background-color: yellow;}
+		1. Equal specificity: the latest rule counts h1 {
+				background-color: yellow;
+			}
+			h1 {
+				background-color: red;
-			h1 {background-color: red;} // This is picked.
+			} // This is picked.
-		2. ID selectors have a higher specificity than attribute selectors div#a {background-color: green;} // This is picked.
+		2. ID selectors have a higher specificity than attribute selectors div#a {
+				background-color: green;
+			} // This is picked.
-			#a {background-color: yellow;}
+			#a {
+				background-color: yellow;
+			}
-			div[id=a] {background-color: blue;}
+			div[id=a] {
+				background-color: blue;
+			}
 		3. Contextual selectors are more specific than a single element selector - The embedded style sheet is closer to the element to be styled.
 So in the following situation From external CSS file:
-			#content h1 {background-color: red;}
+			#content h1 {
+				background-color: red;
+			}

 			In HTML file:
 			<style>